khulnasoft/integrations-core/kube_apiserver_metrics/README.md

 ### Installation

-The Kube_apiserver_metrics check is included in the [Datadog Agent][3] package, so you do not need to install anything else on your server.
+The Kube_apiserver_metrics check is included in the [Khulnasoft Agent][3] package, so you do not need to install anything else on your server.

 ### Configuration